berlirumapea/forex/README.md

 # Forex App

-Forex App is a website app that shows some currencies rates based on USD created with React with Redux as state management and Semantic UI as UI Framework
+Forex App is a website app that shows some currencies rates based on USD created with React with Redux as state management and Semantic UI as UI Framework. `switch to 'hooks' branch to see an implementation with react hooks`

 ### Project Structure
 - `./public/index.html` is the main page template.<br />